robertmatyasi/my-wowchemy-site/content/research/worksinprogress.md

     padding: ["20px", "0", "20px", "0"]
 ---

-"Expression", in *Cambridge Spinoza Lexicon*, eds.
-Karolina Hübner, Justin Steinberg.
+"Expression", in the *Cambridge Spinoza Lexicon*

-A paper on Cavendish's and metaphysical priority
+A paper on Cavendish and metaphysical priority

 Conway on composition and activity

 Spinoza on species and qualitative identity

-Spinoza on contingency and necessity.
+Spinoza on contingency and necessity